NachoColl/blockchain-web-services/docs/index.md

 <span style="font-size:14px">Gartner - Despite the fast growth of the blockchain ecosystem,<br/> its complexity makes it difficult to navigate for business leaders <sup>(2)</sup>.</span>
 </p>

 The learning curves are still massive for companies planning to go blockchain, and the absence of unified standards is still a leading blocker.

-While diversity is creating an extensive portfolio of blockchains and layered infrastructures<sup>(3)</sup>, and the list of deployed Smart Contracts is growing fast, companies require a stable ecosystem to focus on their value proposal and cost efficiency (does a contract that does the same thing already exist<sup>(4)</sup>?).
+While diversity is creating an extensive portfolio of blockchain(s) layered infrastructures<sup>(3)</sup>, and the list of deployed Smart Contracts is growing fast, companies require a stable ecosystem to focus on their value proposal and cost efficiency (does a contract that does the same thing already exist<sup>(4)</sup>?).

 ## Problem Solving Proposition